Frederiksberg Hospital

 Frederiksberg Hospital is a medium-sized government-owned general hospital located in Frederiksberg, Denmark.
 It has 380 beds (2005) and an emergency department.

 The hospital is a teaching hospital for medical students from Copenhagen University.

+Frederiksberg Hospital is scheduled to close at the end of 2026 and transfer its functions to Bispebjerg Hospital.
+The hospital site is being redeveloped as a mixed-use neighbourhood.